Skip to content

 Search in excerpt

-Whether your circumstances and wishes are straightforward or more complex, our dedicated Wills team can assist with the preparation of a Will.
-If appropriate, they can also provide advice about Inheritance Tax planning, local authority care fees and long term care planning and Trust creation.
-Our Wills team are dedicated to making the process of creating a Will as stress-free as possible, giving you the peace of mind that your affairs will be in order after your death.
-Once a Will is signed, we offer storage in our safe free of charge.
+We are happy to take on the role should you wish to appoint us and we can discuss any specific wishes and how you would like the estate to be handled.
+If you have children, you can also appoint legal Guardians for them should you leave minor children behind.
+Whether your circumstances and wishes are straightforward or more complex, our dedicated wills solicitors can assist with the preparation of a will.
+If appropriate, they can also provide advice about Inheritance Tax planning, local authority care fees, long-term care planning and trust creation.
+Our Newcastle and South Shields based wills solicitors are dedicated to making the process of creating a will as stress-free as possible, giving you the peace of mind that your affairs will be in order after your death.
+Once a will is signed, we offer storage in our safe free of charge.

-Even if you already have a Will, it would be advisable to review this if you have had any change in personal circumstances such as:
+Even if you already have a will, it would be advisable to review this if you have had any change in personal circumstances such as

 • moving house